Updated September 18, 2009

 I know it's incredibly egotistical to pick my own book, but this isn't

-than 100 organizations and initiatives that have involved online
+organizations and initiatives that have involved online volunteers, or

-volunteers, or used the Internet to support volunteers.
-The revised
+used the Internet to support volunteers, as well as volunteers

 - Energize, Inc.

 This for-profit company, lead by Susan Ellis, not only provides a